 6. Improve Your Soil Quality

-To ensure you conserve the most amount of water possible, work towards improving your soil quality.
+To ensure you conserve the most amount of water possible, work toward improving your soil quality.
 You want soil that drains well, while retaining the right amount of moisture needed to sustain the plants’ lives.
 Most drought-tolerant plants don’t like soggy, poorly-draining soils.

 7. Learn How to Water Correctly